 The Best Cancer Care: Being There

 Receiving a diagnosis of cancer is life-altering, and having a strong support system is crucial.
 When a friend or loved one is undergoing cancer care, you may feel at a loss as to how to provide the best support, without overstepping boundaries or causing the person any undue stress.
-These steps, courtesy of the Marin senior care team at Hired Hands Homecare, are a great place to start.
+These steps, courtesy of Hired Hands Homecare, the best elderly care Napa has to offer, are a great place to start.

 - Be present.
 Find out the best times to visit the person with cancer, and then simply be there, to listen, talk, and even laugh together when appropriate, which can bring a breath of fresh air to someone looking to maintain a sense of normalcy.